nitk-nest/NeST/CONTRIBUTING.md

 Signed-off-by: Random J Developer <random@developer.example.org>
 ```

-The "Signed-off-by" line is added automatically by using the signoff flag while commiting:
+The "Signed-off-by" line is added automatically by using the sign-off flag while committing:
 `git commit --signoff` or `git commit -s`.
 Note that a real name is used in the above
 Signed-off-by line.
 We request you to do the same.